 - Swank Motion Pictures (mostly the Funimation titles, we contact Funimation directly)

 - Bandai USA (Bandai Japan closed down the USA branch, so I have no idea about these titles)

 - Disney (no response in decades according to old exec; GKids has four Ghibli films, Criterion has another)

 We have been very successful with the following companies:

 Send an email to email@example.com and “Mike Bailiff” firstname.lastname@example.org.
 He usually responds within 24 hours.
 You may need to print a form, sign it, and snail mail it back to them.
-Note: they usually say “no” to screening their movies.
+Note: they usually say “no” to screening their movies, but try anyway.